-During an acupuncture session, a number of mood-enhancing hormones and neurotransmitters are produced.
+During an acupuncture session, a number of mood-enhancing hormones and neurotransmitters1 are produced.

-Serotonin floods the system, and this happiness hormone can temporarily boost our mood, improve digestion, promote sleep, and support clear cognitive function.
-Endorphins are also released, which can ease physical pain and discomfort.
-Meanwhile, levels of cortisol, the stress hormone that contributes to symptoms of anxiety and depression, are reduced.
+Serotonin2 floods the system, and this happiness hormone can temporarily boost our mood, improve digestion, promote sleep, and support clear cognitive function.
+Endorphins3 are also released, which can ease physical pain and discomfort.
+Meanwhile, levels of cortisol4, the stress hormone that contributes to symptoms of anxiety and depression, are reduced.

 To most people, this will feel great!
 There are, however, some folks who will feel lousy after their first acupuncture session or like their symptoms have been amplified.
 This is especially true for people who are highly sensitive or tend to internalize their emotions and have unprocessed trauma and/or prolonged disease and toxins stored in the body.

 If this happens to you, don't freak out!
 It's also a natural reaction to have after acupuncture begins to move all that stagnant chi around in new ways.
 Simply report the symptoms to your acupuncturist, and your future sessions can be adjusted accordingly.

 What to do (and not do) after getting acupuncture.

 No matter how you're feeling, there are a few things you can do to take care of yourself immediately after an acupuncture session to make the most of your treatment.
 Here's the post-acu plan that I recommend to my patients:

 DON'T do a rigorous workout.

 Do not go to a challenging HIIT class immediately after acupuncture.
 Acupuncture works to speed up your blood and chi circulation, so adding on physically straining exercises can result in dizziness or over-exhaustion.
 Gentle movements such as restorative yoga are OK and even encouraged.

 DON'T drink alcohol or caffeine.